- Intrusion Detection System Blocking

 Alert Logic suggests that you follow a specific configuration order when configuring blocking policies.
 Use the following guidelines to get the most out of your Threat Manager IDS blocking capabilities:

 A whitelist policy is required for blocking to work correctly.
 Some value must be entered, even if it is as general as 127.0.0.1.
 Whitelist policies should contain your internal network ranges and any external CDN and Authorized Scan IP ranges you expect to encounter.
 Find further information and step-by-step instructions on configuring whitelist policies within our Whitelist Policies documentation.

 - Configure Firewall

 Before setting up blocking policies, you must determine and select the zone(s) on which you want to use the blocking functionality.
 Be aware that incident-based blocks issue blocks to all firewalls by default, regardless of the source.
-You can change this in the Alert Logic UI by setting up zones and enabling zone-based blocking.
+You can change this in the Alert Logic console by setting up zones and enabling zone-based blocking.
 Information on zones and zone-based blocking can be found in our Select a zone documentation.

 - Configure Blocking Policies

 Please note that the configuration order that Alert Logic is suggesting requires whitelists to be active on sensors before blocking policies are configured.
 This prevents blocks on internal servers from occurring.
-Follow the configuration order outlined above before you being configuring blocking policies.
+Follow the configuration order outlined above before configuring blocking policies.

 The Alert Logic IDS can perform two types of blocks - incident-based blocking and event-based blocking.
 Each has its own strengths and weaknesses, which will be discussed in each respective blocking type's section below - Incident-Based Blocking and Event-Based Blocking.